KordelFranceTech/Olfaction-Vision-Language-Classifier-Models/README.md

 We especially hope these models encourage the community to contribute to building standardized datasets and evaluation protocols for olfaction-vision-language learning.

 ## Models
-We offer four olfaction-vision-language (OVL) classifier models with this repository:
+We offer two olfaction-vision-language (OVL) classifier models with this repository:
  - (1) `ovlc-gat`: The OVL base model built around a graph-attention network.
 This model is optimal for online tasks where accuracy is paramount and inference time is not as critical.
  - (2) `ovlc-base`: The original OVL base model optimized for faster inference and edge-based robotics.
 This model is optimized for export to common frameworks that run on Android, iOS, Rust, and others.